Thinkific Pricing: Is it Worth It?

-First things first, here’s the current run down of Thinkific’s paid plans, from basic to premier.
+First things first, here’s the current run down of Thinkific’s paid plans, from Start to Expand.

 It’s definitely worth paying attention to the monthly vs. annual option in Thinkific’s pricing.
 First of all, the company – like pretty much all similar companies – displays annual pricing by default.
 This is the price you pay per month if you pre-pay for a year.
 If that’s not what you plan to do, it can make the pricing seem quite a bit lower than it actually is.